Main Research Topics

 Earthquake detection by commercially deployed fiber cables

 The use of fiber infrastructure for environmental sensing is attracting global interest, since the optical fiber is an easily accessible platform with a large terrestrial coverage.
-Moreover, optical fiber networks offer the possibility of access in submarine areas where the permanent use of other types of sensors is difficult or expensive.
+Moreover, optical fiber networks offer the possibility to access submarine areas where the permanent use of other types of sensors is difficult or expensive.

 Photonic Sensors